Irish Children Transported to Australia as Convicts

 I have to acknowledge the receipt of your letter of the 17th instant and beg to acquaint you that as seven tons of potatoes have been already shipped and the remainder has been purchased the Lord Lieutenant considers that under present circumstances you should proceed to carry out the direction of the Admiralty.

 Mrs Sproule to be Matron

 So the female convicts on the John Calvin got their potatoes in spite of the famine.
 On 9th November it was also requested to D Le Marchant that 170 suits of women's clothing be purchased, with 20 suits of girls clothing, two sizes, and 20 suits of boys clothing, two sizes.
 This was to be used by the convicts on the John Calvin.
 A matron for the convict ship was also appointed.

 Dublin Castle Jan 19th 1848

 The Governor of the Convict Depot Grangegorman Lane Dublin.
 Sir I am directed by the Lord Lieutenant to acquaint you that His Excellency has been pleased to appoint Mrs Sproule to be Matron of the convict ship, John Calvin.
 Her appointment to date from 5th instant.
 His Excellency deems that a sum of ten pounds may be advanced to purchase necessities for the voyage and the remainder of the gratuity of £30 may be placed in the hands of the Surgeon of the ship, (taking his receipt for same,) to be handed to Mrs Sproule on arrival at Hobart Town.

 Except when circumstances should have occurred during the voyage which would call for an inquiry, when it is to be placed in the hands of the Governor of the Colony.
 His Excellency has also been pleased to permit Mrs Sproule's child, aged 5 years to accompany her.

 I am yours T.M.
 Redington.

-The Female Convicts arrived at Hobart Town on 18th May 1848
+They Arrived at Hobart Town on 18th May 1848

 The convict ship, the John Calvin left Kingstown on 22nd January 1848 with the female convicts on board.
 Their journey to Australia had begun.
 They arrived at Hobart Town on 18th May 1848.
 There were no deaths among the convicts.
 After spending three months at Grangegorman Female Penitentiary they had sufficient training to be sent out to work in the houses as servants.

 This was a great improvement for the convicts and the Free Settlers who used them.
 When the first shipments of female convicts arrived they were not fit to work for the free settlers.